-- OptStop Max: This policy calculates the optimal stopping time independently for each user, fixing the last time slot (the $K^{th}$ slot) as the deadline for all the users.
+- OptStop Max: This policy calculates the optimal stopping time independently for each user, fixing the last time slot (the Kth slot) as the deadline for all the users.
 If two or more users have the same optimal stopping time the policy serves the one with the best channel.
-When the number of the remaining users is equal to the time slots remaining until the $K^{th}$ slot, a greedy algorithm is applied that transmits in each slot the users. - OptStop Dyn: This policy is a modified version of OptStop Max.
-It is called "Dynamic" because it updates dynamically the deadline after the service of a user.
-Initially it calculates the optimal stopping time independently for each user by fixing the slot K - N - 1 as the first deadline for the N users.
-After the service of the first user (eventual collisions are always solved selecting the user with the nest channel), the policy recalculates the optimal stopping times of the remaining N - 1 users moving the time deadline ahead by one slot and so on each time a user is served.
-As the previous heuristic, when the number of remaining users is equal to the remaining slots the same greedy algorithm is applied. - OptStop Rand: This policy is similar to OptStop Max except that it solves the collisions randomly.
+When the number of the remaining users is equal to the time slots remaining until the Kth slot, a greedy algorithm is applied that transmits in each slot the users with the best channel among the remaining users. - OptStop Rand: This policy is similar to OptStop Max except that it solves the collisions randomly.

-For comparison, we can also consider the optimal algorithm, obtained in Section 3.2, that assumes complete future knowledge of the channel state evolution.
-Comparison with a policy that assumes channel knowledge helps understand the additional energy cost of the online policies due to lack of such knowledge.
+For comparison, we can also consider the optimal algorithm that assumes complete future knowledge of the channel state evolution.
+While such knowledge is usually not realistic, the optimal solution to the scheduling problem with full knowledge provides a lower-bound on the optimal "online" policy presented earlier.
+It also shows the additional energy cost associated with the lack of such knowledge of the channel state.